nearform/commentami/docs/README.md

 ## WEBSOCKETS

-Commentami comes with a ready made socket server that you can intercat with using [`nes`](https://github.com/hapijs/nes).
+Commentami comes with a ready made socket server that you can intercat with using [`nes` client](https://github.com/hapijs/nes#client).
 Other then mapping all REST API endpoints, connecting through a socket will allow your client to subscribe to events such as addition, update and deletion of comments, based on `resource` and optionally `reference`.

 ## REACT COMPONENTS